How to Increase Salon Clientele this Spring and Fuel your Revenue Growth

 To fuel inspiration, all you need to do is look around you.
 Here’s what Alan Labos mentions in his blog,

-You need a real life example of how the inspired styles will look on your customers.
-You can try it on a staff or invite regular customers to come and experiment with their look on a discounted price.
+You need a real-life example of how the inspired styles will look on your customers.
+You can try it on a staff member or invite regular customers to come and experiment with their look at a discounted price or offer salon retail products at exclusive discounts.
 This will:

-- give you a better idea of how a certain trend looks on different face cuts, compleixions, with varied hair colors, and on people of different ages.
+- give you a better idea of how a certain trend looks on different face cuts, complexions, with varied hair colors, and on people of different ages.

 - encourage other customers to try these styles on.